 In 1992, a single moderator was used for the town meeting, the vice-presidential debate, and the first half of the final presidential debate.
 Since 1996, the CPD primarily has used a single moderator for all its debates.

 In 2000, the CPD held its first debate in which the candidates were seated at a table with the moderator, a format that further encourages candid conversation without the physical separation of podiums.
-In 2012 and 2016, the CPD adopted a significantly different format for the first and last presidential debates: those two debates were divided into six 15-minute segments, during each of which the candidates discussed one major issue facing the country.
-One debate was devoted to domestic issues and one to foreign affairs.
+In 2012, 2016, and 2020, the CPD adopted a significantly different format for the first and last presidential debates: those two debates were divided into six 15-minute segments, during each of which the candidates discussed one major issue facing the country.
 The topics for both debates were chosen by the moderators and announced several weeks beforehand.
 This change was the result of the CPD’s sustained effort over many years to foster meaningful discussion of the issues and to eliminate restrictive time constraints.

 Since its organization, the CPD has encouraged its voter education partners to organize gatherings to view and discuss the debates in the United States and abroad to give feedback on many issues, including the effectiveness of various formats.
 The CPD is committed to continue to learn how to enhance the value of each of these civic education forums.